Confidence is never loud, but it does speak in different volumes.

 And as a man, I want to embrace it.

 There is a saying, “Live out loud.”

-I say live regardlessly.
-Live, love, laugh, and dance regardless to who sees you.
+I say live regardless.
+Live, love, laugh and dance regardless to who sees you.

 The applause will not always be there.
 In fact, sometimes the theater of life will be painfully silent.
-So much so that even a whispers could slice like a scream, and the booing will be more abrasive on the heart than on the ears…..
+So much so that even a whisper could slice like a scream and the booing will be more abrasive on the heart than on the ears…..